-Where are you located, and what is currently at the project site?
+Where is the site located, and what is currently at the project site?

 What is the process and timeline for the project?
 Where are you currently in the process?

-We are currently embarking upon a years-long process that will involve extensive work with the community, elected officials, and city staff - and nothing will be happening at the site any time soon.
-Our first step is to host a series of community meetings and open houses to get feedback from our neighbors on the project Pre Application, which we hope to complete this spring.
-After the City provides technical feedback on the Pre-Application, a formal Application will be filed.
-The project will then be subject to several years of environmental and design study, another step that will include extensive opportunities for community feedback and engagement.
-We do not yet have an exact timeline for when construction would begin.
+We are currently embarking upon a years-long approvals process, and nothing contained in this plan will be happening on the site any time soon.
+Our first step was to host a series of community meetings and open houses to get feedback from our neighbors before filing a project application with the City, which we hope to complete this spring.
+Once this application is filed, the project will be subject to several years of environmental review, another public process that will provide extensive opportunity for community feedback and engagement.
+Longfellow hopes to start phase 1 construction in 3 to 4 years.

 Will the community have an opportunity to participate in the planning process?

-Longfellow values collaboration and will keep the community engaged throughout the extensive process, starting with public meetings in Spring of 2021 that will provide opportunities to identify concerns, areas of opportunity, and community priorities related to the project Pre-Application.
-In addition, the City’s environmental review and entitlement process is required to be open to the public, and we expect the City will also engage directly with the residents to solicit feedback on how our plans can best align with the priorities of the community.
+Yes.
+Longfellow values collaboration and will engage with the community throughout the lengthy permitting process.
+In addition, the City’s environmental review and entitlement process is required to be open to the public, and we expect the City will also engage directly with residents to solicit feedback on how our plans can best align with the priorities of the community.
 We invite you to sign up for our email list, attend community meetings, and learn more about the project.